tom-draper/scrapi/README.md

 # ScrAPI

-A REST API for simple web scraping services.
+A REST API for simple web scraping operations.

 ## Links